SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

 \paragraphnospace{Evaluation Metrics.} We report monetary cost, result quality, and query latency in our evaluation.
 For quality metrics, we use the metrics described in Section~\ref{subsec:metrics} in our experiments.
 All metrics are normalized to the range $[0,1]$, where higher values indicate better performance.
 This normalization ensures consistency in both visualization and comparison.
 Specifically, the F1 score naturally falls within $[0,1]$.
 For relative error, we apply the transformation $1 / (1 + \text{relative\_error})$ to map it into $[0,1]$.
 Spearman’s rank correlation~\cite{spearmanCoeff} and the Adjusted Rand Index (ARI) originally range from $[-1,1]$, where $-1$ indicates opposite ranking or clustering similarity, $1$ indicates identical outcomes, and $0$ corresponds to random behavior.
 In our experiments, all evaluated systems produce rank correlation and ARI values greater than $0$.
 Therefore, we do not perform additional normalization for these two metrics.

 \paragraphnospace{Evaluation Settings.} Each experiment is repeated five times.
 We report the average performance of monetary cost, quality, and latency per query, as well as the overall averages across all queries.
 In the tables, we also report the standard deviation across all queries.
-Due to space limitations, the per-query deviations are omitted, but are available in our online leaderboard.